Understanding the nature of the soul is perhaps one of the most fundamental and essential tasks on the spiritual path.

 But what is the culmination of all this?

-Since the dawn of time ancient cultures, mystics, and sages have referred to the ultimate purpose of the soul by many names: to achieve Buddha-nature, Enlightenment, Heaven, Christ-Consciousness, Moksha, Illumination, or Oneness.
+Since the dawn of time, philosophers, poets, saints, mystics, and sages have referred to the ultimate purpose of the soul by many names: to achieve Buddha-nature, Enlightenment, Heaven, Christ-Consciousness, Moksha, Illumination, or Oneness.

 When the drop of consciousness that knows itself as an individual drifts back far enough, it becomes like the drop that falls into the ocean.
 The Atman (Soul) falls into the Paramatman (Supreme Soul).
 The individual consciousness falls into the Universal Oneness.
 And that’s it.

-This is often known as the experience of returning home or returning to our true nature beyond the limiting ego that likes to control, manipulate, run away from, and fear life.
+This is often known as the experience of returning home or returning to our true nature beyond the limiting ego that likes to control, manipulate, run away from, cling to, and fear life.

 But this journey can take many lifetimes, and even enlightenment isn’t the end (for whatever is static is dead – and there’s no such thing as death ultimately).
 There are still layers upon layers of deepening, opening, and expanding to be experienced.